Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Inference

-For the data-adaptive parameters, the estimators no longer require the strong assumption that $d^*_n$ converges to $d^*_0$ at a certain rate; rather, they only require that $d^*_n$ converges to some fixed rule $d \in \mathcal{D}$ at any rate \citep{van2015targeted}.
-This means that, for randomized trial data, the CV-TMLE estimator for $\psi_{0,d^*_{n,CV}}$ is asymptotically linear under essentially no conditions \citep{van2015targeted}.
+For the data-adaptive parameters, the asymptotic study of the non-cross-validated estimators no longer requires the strong assumption that $d^*_n$ converges to $d^*_0$ at a fast enough rate; rather, they only require that $d^*_n$ converges to some fixed rule $d \in \mathcal{D}$ at any rate.

+Similarly, CV-TMLE only requires the weak consistency condition that $d^*_{n,v}$ converges to some fixed rule $d \in \mathcal{D}$ at any rate.
+This means that, for randomized trial data, and under the above analogue $L^2(P_0)$ consistency conditions, the CV-TMLE estimator for $\psi_{0,d^*_{n,v}}$ is asymptotically linear under essentially no conditions for the data adaptive parameter $\psi_{0,d^*_{n,v}}$.